jpedro/jpedro.github.io/dispatch.md

   to `cmd.list` or the command `cmd.list.repo`?
 This is the stuff that keeps me awake at night.

-- Stick that `dispatch` into a bash snippet (good luck escaping it all)
+- Stick that `dispatch` into a snippet (oh the joy of escaping it all!)